-At the close of 2022, the ending fund balance for this fund was \$139,638.
+At the close of 2023, the ending fund balance for this fund was \$144,084.
+The fund was over budget due to unanticipated project expenditures.
+Tax revenue and investment income exceeded expectations resulting in a net increase to this fund.

 The Library building requires considerable attention and funding to keep it in good repair.
-This year technology infrastructure was improved and all routine maintenance such as HVAC, landscaping, etc. was performed.
+This year deferred maintenance on exterior doors and interior woodwork was preformed and all routine maintenance such as HVAC, landscaping, etc. was performed.